gomorpheus/morpheus-docs/experimental/innodb/mysqlShell.rst

             \c clusterAdmin@dbb-1:3306
             dba.rebootClusterFromCompleteOutage()

-    * Emergency Failover when a site is down.
+    * Emergency Failover when a site is down. **This should only be done as a last resort when the primary site cant be brought up**
       This process will bring up the Cluster at site B.
       You should take steps to ensure that no writes go to site A if/when it comes back up.
 This can be done by stopping the morpheus-ui and/or fencing the router traffic.
         .. code-block:: bash